Rhinoplasty / Nose Surgery Specialist

 Computer Imaging in Rhinoplasty

-Before rhinoplasty surgery, it is important that one have a good appreciation of what may be changed and how your nose will look after surgery.
-This is done with computer imaging or predictions.
+Before rhinoplasty surgery, it is important that one have a good appreciation of what may be changed and how your nose may look after surgery.
+This is done with computer imaging or simulated predictions.
 Dr. Eppley feels that this is essential for anyone considering rhinoplasty surgery or any form of facial reshaping surgery.
-Computer imaging of the nose is really about communicating and having realistic expectations about the potential result.
+Computer imaging of the nose is really about communicating what you want and having realistic expectations about the potential nose reshaping result.
 It is not a guarantee or an absolute assurance of what the final result will be but it does provide a general appearance of what the nose reshaping goals are.
 Computer imaging is also very valuable in that it may discover other helpful facial changes that can be done at the same time as your rhinoplasty of which chin augmentation or chin reduction is one of the most common.

 Rhinoplasty may be done either open or closed, depending upon the complexity of your surgery.
 When done closed, incisions are made inside the nose only and minor changes such as a small hump reduction or tip narrowing may be done.
 Open rhinoplasty is best done for more significant changes in the nose or if one has had prior rhinoplasty surgery.
 This involves a small incision across the strip of skin (columella) between your nostrils which is combined with other intranasal incisions.
 This scar almost always heals in an invisible manner.

 One of the most common reasons for requesting a rhinoplasty, both historically and today, is to remove a hump or bump on the nose.
 A straight nasal profile or dorsal line is part of any aesthetically pleasing nose shape.
 Reducing a nasal hump requires removing both bone and cartilage that make up the hump in the upper part of the nose.
 In smaller humps, adequate reduction may be obtained by rasping or scraping it down.
 In larger humps, however, more bone and cartilage needs to be removed and this often leaves an ‘open roof’ deformity during the procedure.
-To close this down, the nasal bones needs to be cut (osteotomies) to allow them to fall back together in the middle for a smooth but lower nasal profile.
+To close this down, the nasal bones needs to be cut (osteotomies) to allow them to fall back together for a smooth but lower nasal profile.
 This is what is commonly referred to as ‘breaking the nose’ and is what is primarily responsible for any bruising that occurs from rhinoplasty surgery.

 Injectable Rhinoplasty for Hump Reduction

-The concept of a non-surgical or injectable rhinoplasty is used for the temporary removal of a small or moderate-sized nasal hump.
+The concept of a non-surgical or injectable rhinoplasty is mainly used for the temporary removal of a small or moderate-sized nasal hump.
 There are indications for other nose reshaping effects by injectable fillers (e.g. nasal tip lifting, asymmetry corrections) but nasal hump camouflage is the most common.
-By injecting a synthetic filler above the hump to fill in the space between the hump and the front-nasal junction, the hump ‘disappears’ as the dorsal line becomes straight.
+By injecting a hyaluronic acid-based filler above the hump to fill in the space between it and the frontonasal junction, the hump ‘disappears’ as the dorsal line becomes straight.
 It is important to only use hyaluronic-acid based fillers as their long0term effects are assured of dissipating with very low risks of adverse inflammatory reactions.

 Nose Tip Reshaping

 The shape of the tip of the nose is as variable as one’s fingerprints.
 The size and shape of the lower alar cartilages, how they join (or don’t join) in the middle, the length of the underlying nasal septum and the thickness of the overlying skin all contribute to how the tip of the nose looks.
-The most common tip concerns are those that are too wide or round or too long and droopy or twisted and asymmetrically shaped.
+The most common tip concerns are those that are too wide or round, too long and droopy or twisted and asymmetrically shaped.

 Shortening the Long Nose

-Noses that are too long are usually the result of overgrowth of the septum, excessively large tip cartilages, or a combination of both.
-This results in either the tip being pushed outward beyond the dorsal line (too much tip projection) or the tip is pushed down creating an elongated appearance. (lack of adequate tip rotation) In essence the tip is just too big for the rest of the nose.
+The long nose is typically associated with overgrowth of the septum, excessively large tip cartilages, or a combination of both.
+This results in either the tip being pushed outward beyond the dorsal line (too much tip projection) or the tip is pushed down creating an elongated appearance. (lack of adequate tip rotation) In essence the tip is just too big for the rest of the nasal framework.
 Often the bridge of the nose is also high, reflective of the underlying large cartilage structure.
 Shortening the long nose requires reducing the length of the lower alar cartilages and/or the caudal end of the septum as well.
 The rest of the nose must then be put in balance with the new tip length.

 Lengthening/Building Up the Short Nose

 Unlike the long nose which occurs due to natural development, the short nose deformity is often the result of either a traumatic injury or the result of a prior over aggressive rhinoplasty.
-It occurs due to the loss or removal of underlying cartilage support.
-Thus, building out the nose always requires the use of cartilages grafts from the septum, ear or rib depending upon how much graft material is needed.
-This could involve graft placement on just the tip of the nose (columella and tip), the dorsal bridge or a combination of dors-columellar augmentation.
+It occurs due to the loss or removal of underlying cartilage and/or bone support.
+Thus, building out the nose always requires the use of cartilage grafts from the septum, ear or rib depending upon how much graft material is needed.
+This could involve graft placement on just the tip of the nose (columella and tip), the dorsal bridge or a combination of dorso-columellar augmentation.

-In considering rhinoplasty for patients of various ethnicities, it is critically important to computer image and establish a clear understanding of exactly what nasal shape changes they desire and to not try and overly ‘westernize’ their nasal appearance.
+In considering rhinoplasty for patients of various ethnicities, it is critically important to use computer imaging and establish a clear understanding of exactly what nasal shape changes the patient desires and not to try and overly ‘westernize’ their nasal appearance.
 For some patients, cartilage grafts or implants will be needed to provide the amount of nasal augmentation that they desire.